Co-Curricular Enrichment Program

 In Years 1 to 6, each school class has its own Class Erzieher.
 The children are accompanied through the day by their class Erzieher – during Support-Teaching in class, during Ganztag and study periods, during class council, on project days, at school events, during breaks and meals together in the canteen.
 They are important persons of trust and support the children in their learning and language acquisition as well as in their personal development.
 Together with the class teacher, the class Erzieher*in forms the class leadership team.
 Both colleagues work together as equals in order to support the children as best as possible in their academic learning and in their social development.

-The also plan and organize the afternoon program with over 30 clubs for all age groups as well as the exciting and varied holiday program for Years 1 to 6.
+The Erzieher also plan and organise the afternoon program with over 30 clubs for all age groups and, together with our teachers and external club leaders, offer a wide range of working groups and clubs for the children.
+They also organise the exciting and varied holiday program for Years 1 to 6.

-We offer our secondary school students in Years 7 to 10 special clubs according to their interests and with more demanding tasks, as well as consultations with the subject teachers, support with homework, more personal responsibility in the regular class council and in the school committees, and challenging projects.
+We offer our secondary students in Years 7 to 10 age-appropiate clubs according to their interests and with more demanding tasks, as well as consultations with the subject teachers, support with homework, more personal responsibility in the regular class council and in the school committees, and challenging projects.

 Below you will find all the clubs we are offering this school year: